SuperAwesomeLTD/sa-kws-android-sdk-docs/versions/2.1.1/source/00addgradle.rst

       compile 'kws.superawesome.tv.kwssdk:kwssdk:<sdk_version>'
     }

-Once you've integrated the Kids Web Services SDK, you can access all functionality by including the following headers:
+Once you've integrated the Kids Web Services SDK, you can access all functionality by including:

 .. code-block:: java